 2. Practice Buoyancy control

 It is common for excited scuba divers to get so lost in the moment that the kicking from their fins hurt corals.
 Having proper buoyancy control is hence very necessary as it helps scuba divers have better control of their fins and legs while diving and swimming.
 It gives divers proper understanding of their position in relation to the coral reefs and it helps them avoid contact with the corals.
 Buoyancy control involves the understanding of weights in maintaining balance to enable easy floatation in water which will eliminate the need for frenzied kicks to stay afloat.
+In other related promotions, please checkout whale watching dana point.

 3. Adhere strictly to safe diving guidelines